RomanOnARiver/HotShawarma/README.md

-# HotShawarma
+# Hot Shawarma
-A third-party remote control for Roku smart devices and Roku smart TVs
+Hot Shawarma is a third-party remote control application for Roku smart devices and Roku smart TVs.